fermmm/group-date/server/readme/installing.md

 1. Make sure the full path to this repo does not contain any spaces because that breaks gremlin database (the database that runs in local).

-2. Make sure you have Java installed (JDK or OpenJDK), at least version 8 (or 1.8 it's the same).
-It's required to run gremlin database.
+2. Make sure you have Java installed (JDK or OpenJDK is the same), at least version 8 (or 1.8 it's the same).
+This is required to run gremlin database.
 To verify that Java is installed or which version you have, run the command `java -version`.
 If you don't have it, in an Ubuntu compatible OS you can install it with `sudo apt install default-jdk`.
-[In MacOS you can instal it with Brew](https://devqa.io/brew-install-java/).
+In MacOS you first [install Brew](https://brew.sh/) and then run [these commands to install Java](https://stackoverflow.com/a/65601197/624810).

 3. Make sure you have Node.js at least version 14, to verify run `node -v`.
 If it's not installed you should follow these steps: